 - Store in the fridge.

-- Do not use a WET spoon to take out the quantity you required.
+- Do not use a wet spoon to take out the quantity you require.

 Recipe